 Thank you so much for visiting and I hope you enjoyed this project!

-Sign up for my newsletter so you never miss a post!.
+I would love it if you would sign up for my newsletter so you never miss a post.